lingjunliu/centaur/llm/prompt_input_gen.md

-For the api {api}, give me five valid inputs.
+For the api {api}, give me at least five valid inputs.
 These are the criteria:
 - The inputs should be in numpy format
 - Do it as a function, the function would return the inputs as a list
 - Import all essential dependencies (e.g. import torch, copy)
+- Try to use different types of inputs.
+For example:
+    - If the API supports different types, use all of them (e.g. float tensor, int tensors, complex tensors etc.)
+    - If the API supports negative values, use them
+    - If the API does not have any constraints on number of dimensions, do not use only one variety.
+Try to use different numbers of dimensions
+    - Do your best to cover as many valid cases as you can, exceed the 5 input limit if you need to
-- Assign the input to a list named `list_of_inputs` by calling the input
+- Assign the input to a list named `generated_inputs` by calling the input
 - It would follow a specific signature.
 The signature for this api is:
     {signature}